Goodyera pubescens: Uses

 Goodyera pubescens is largely just seen as a plant kept for visual aesthetic reasons in wildflower plantings due to its interesting leaf structure and resilience.
 It was once used historically as a medicinal plant by Native Americans for curing numerous ailments.
 The roots were made into a tea for treating lung inflammation/breathing pain and for snakebites.
 The leaves were used to improve appetite, cold treatment, kidney problems, joint pain reducer, or even for toothaches.
 The wilted leaves were used to cool burns, to deal with skin ulcers, or as a pain reliever.
 These are historical or cultural uses and are no longer currently recommended.

 Conservation status

 This is one of the more common species of orchids found throughout the U.S., and for the most part is not considered threatened or at risk.
 The only places it is of concern are in Florida and New York.
 In Florida this species is considered endangered.
 In New York it is considered exploitably vulnerable.

 Taxonomy

+Goodyera pubescens leaf venation observed in Shenandoah National Park.

 The genus Goodyera is also colloquially called the rattlesnake plantain.
 This is because of the snake-like venation pattern that this genus has on the leaves.
 Goodyera pubescens was first defined in 1813 in the Hortus Kewensis 2nd edition volume 5.
 Goodyera pubescens is the accepted name of this species, and the only legitimate name.